 - External collective – laws, rules, regulations, teams, systems, states

-All four of these quadrants of change may sound like they could carry change all by themselves, but they can’t.
+All four change quadrants may sound like they could carry change alone, but they can’t.
 So, be sure to implement your change in all four quadrants.
-Otherwise, it will all be in vain.

 First Quadrant – Internal Individual

-This quadrant focuses on the internal world of an individual, and it concerns itself with the mindset of a person.
+This quadrant focuses on the internal world of an individual, and it concerns itself with a person’s mindset.

 Our actions stem from our thoughts (most of the time), and if we change our mindset toward something, we will begin to process of changing the way we act.

-People who use the law of attraction fall into this category, where they’ve recognized the strength of thoughts and how they make us change ourselves.
+People who use the law of attraction fall into this category, where they recognize the strength of thoughts and how they make us change ourselves.